State Law Guide · Updated January 2026

 View all states →

-Average North Dakota recovery: $470 · Based on North Dakota Guaranteed Asset Protection Waiver Act
+Optional letter only if you act · North Dakota Guaranteed Asset Protection Waiver Act

 Disclaimer: This page provides general information about North Dakota consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.